Slacker (film)

-Slacker is a 1990 American independent comedy-drama film written, produced, and directed by Richard Linklater, who also appears in the film.
-Slacker was nominated for the Grand Jury Prize - Dramatic at the Sundance Film Festival in 1991.
+Slacker is a 1990 American comedy drama film written, produced, and directed by Richard Linklater, who also stars in it.
+Filmed around Austin, Texas, the film follows an ensemble cast of eccentric and misfit locals throughout a single day.
+Each character is on screen for only a few minutes before the film picks up someone else in the scene and follows them.

-In 2012, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
+Slacker premiered at the USA Film Festival on April 21, 1990, and was released in the United States on July 5, 1991, by Orion Classics.
+The film received positive reviews from critics and grossed over $1 million against a production budget of $23,000.
+In 2012, Slacker was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Plot

 Slacker follows a single day in the life of an ensemble of mostly under-30 bohemians and misfits in Austin, Texas.
 The film follows various eccentric and misfit characters and scenes, never staying with one character or conversation for more than a few minutes before picking up someone else in the scene and following them.

-The characters include Linklater as a talkative taxi passenger, a UFO buff who insists the U.S. has been on the moon since the 1950s, a JFK conspiracy theorist, an elderly anarchist who befriends a man trying to rob his house, a television set collector, and a hipster woman trying to sell a Madonna pap smear.
+The characters include a talkative taxi passenger (played by Linklater), a UFO buff who insists the U.S. has been on the moon since the 1950s, a JFK conspiracy theorist, an elderly anarchist who befriends a man trying to rob his house, a television set collector, and a hipster woman trying to sell a Madonna pap smear.
 The woman selling the pap smear appears on the film poster, and was played by Butthole Surfers drummer Teresa Taylor.

-Most of the characters grapple with feelings of social exclusion or political marginalization, which are recurring themes in their conversations.
-They discuss social class, terrorism, joblessness, and government control of the media.
+Other characters include a woman hiding a black eye behind sunglasses who offers a random pick of Oblique Strategies to passers-by, a young man who perhaps accidentally or perhaps intentionally has run over his mother with the family car, three renters in a rooming house who discover and read a pack of postcards on the floor of a fellow renter who has moved out, a young woman who has just arrived back in town after her parents put her in a mental hospital in Dallas, and a man who tries to convince a friend to throw a tent and a typewriter into a creek to in order to symbolically reject an ex-girlfriend.